oerdnj/oerdnj.github.io/index.md

 Also please excuse me if I don't respond to your email, my INBOX is really a mess and if you are not lucky, you might get stuck with other unread emails.
 So pretty please use new [issue tracker](https://github.com/oerdnj/deb.sury.org/issues).

+## Documentation

+The available documentation related to the packages and PPAs is hosted in the [Wiki](https://github.com/oerdnj/deb.sury.org/wiki).
+Everybody can contribute, so if you want to write more documentations on the PHP packages, you are certainly welcome to do so.

 ## Donate

 The PHP packaging is time consuming and I do this mostly in my free time.
 Please consider donating if you find the PHP packages useful for your projects.
 It also warms a heart to know that this project is useful.